drawwithcode/2022-group-project-group03/readme/README.md

 ---

 Using the NextSection() function, we navigate between the various introductory sections.
-As we move from one section to the next, we will introduce what the experience will consist of.
+As we move from one section to the next, we will introduce what the experience will consist of, making every step of the interaction clear.

 ---
 In setup() we configured the webcam, which will be indispensable for capturing expressions with the face API, which we declared in the previous lines.

 ---
 The draw function is used to show the live webcam .
-While takesnap() is used to capture the image.
+At the same time, takesnap() is used to capture the image.

 ---
-Through these two functions we are able to detect the value of emotions and send them to the database, for each image we will have a value for each of the 7 detected feelings.
+Through these two functions we are able to load the faceApi model before every other action and, after that, to detect the value of emotions and send them to the database: for each image we will have a value for each of the 7 detected feelings.

 ---
-Using this last function, we can move on to the last section, which is where we will write the sentence to decetect the sentiment value
+Using this last function, we can move on to the last section, which is where we will write the sentence to detect the sentiment value: this function allows to open a new page associated to an Id, which is necessary to connect to the database and to pair the two pieces of information sent.

 ---

 ### **Sentiment**
 After the user has finished on the webcam page, a question will be asked: "How do you feel today?".
 The user then must fill a text box with an honest answer from which a value will be created: this will decide the distance between the picture and the emotion’s word, corresponding to the emotion's "pole".
 We use ml5.sentiment to detect whether the sentiment of the answer is positive or negative with a value between 0 (“negative”) and 1 (“positive”): since the machine learning system uses a database of words most often used in reviews to determine this value, the link between the written sentence and the actual score is completely arbitrary, but that is precisely the point.
+We do not necessarily want people to recognise themselves in the score they are given.
-It's thanks to this model that we are able to attribute a value that will constitute the size of the picture.
+It's thanks to this model then that we are able to attribute a value that will constitute the size of the picture.

 ### General Criticisms